ElRapa/FinalProject/readme.md

-# Final Project: trash sorting the right wAI
+# trash sorting the right wAI
+Final project for the Ironhack Data Analytics Bootcamp.

 ## 1 Overview:

 Since sustainability and the environment are areas of interest, we chose this as a base for our project, and to focus specifically on garbage disposal.
 Incorrect sorting of recycling is a major problem and people often don't know how to sort their recycling.
 We aimed to build a model that could be fed an image of trash and classify it correctly, giving the correct recycling bin as an output.
-The model works using resnet18 (pre-trained model) and pytorch.

-Final project for the Ironhack Data Analytics Bootcamp.
+We use pytorch/resnet18 (pre-trained model).

 #### 1.1 Team:
 - [Emma Baker Reynolds](https://github.com/emma23579)